01 of 04

 For a block by block list of stars, check out Seeing-stars.com

-To look up individuals not on this list, visit www.walkoffame.com/starfinder.Continue to 4 of 4 below.
+To look up individuals not included on this list, visit walkoffame.com/starfinder.Continue to 4 of 4 below.

 04 of 04

 There are a number of people who have received multiple stars on the Hollywood Walk of Fame for activity in more than one entertainment arena.
-Just because I get obsessed with random details, I wanted to figure out who got what, so here are all the people who have multiple stars on the Hollywood Walk of Fame.
-I might have missed a few, because it's not all that easy to extrapolate from the list of Star Recipients, but I've come up with 219 total duplicate stars.
+We might have missed a few on this list because it's not all that easy to extrapolate from the list of Star Recipients, but we've come up with 219 total duplicate stars.

 Mickey Rooney received three stars in 1960 and a 4th in 1984, the first year Live Performance was introduced.
 He actually has a 5th star with his wife Jan, which they received in 2004 for Live Performance as a duo.
 He does not have a star for recording.